bekahsealey/specia-child/README.md

 			* In the right sidebar under the logo image, enter an alt text description of your image
 			* Click "Select" at the bottom right corner of the screen
 		* Click the "Publish" button in the top right column box
-	* a page created for the Call of Action section below the Slider
+	* a page created for the Call to Action section below the Slider
 		* title this page with an explanatory description for the Call to Action Section
 		* do not put content on this page, or the Call to Action section will cycle through the text and flicker
+		* Click the "Publish" button in the top right column box
-	* pages created for each tile you wish to be visible on the Home Page under the Call to Action section, in sets of 3, up to 6
+	* pages created for each tile you wish to be visible on the Home Page after the Call to Action section, either 3 or 6
 		* Select "Pages" on the Dashboard left column, then click "Add New"
 		* Enter a title
 		* Content can be added later